How to Use Your Own SSL & FQDN Certificate with V15 and above

 Getting Started With Your Own Certificate

-In the below documents we have outlined the pros and cons of migrating to or starting a V15 installation on your own domain.
+In the below documents we have outlined the pros and cons of migrating to or starting a V15 or above installation on your own domain.

 You must first decide which certification authority you are going to use and find out whether or not it’s implemented into your IP phones by default.
 Once you have reached a decision, follow the procedures in the documents, depending on the authority you have chosen.